PART 40: REPARATIONS

 “How could anyone write anything so precise?”
 Frank added, thoroughly confused.
 “I’m not recording down here, and it’s not like we could have time traveled back to plant listening devices… uh oh, do you think the government has found out about us?”

 Having released his hold on Tim, Corry now turned to Frank.
-“You mean you don’t know how that could have been recorded?” he said suspiciously.
+“You mean you really don’t know how that could have been recorded?” he marvelled.
 Frank shook his head.

 Corry stared at him for another long moment before reaching into his own pocket.
 He walked over to the lab bench, slapping down a device.
 A miniature recorder.
 For a moment, no one was quite sure what to say.